 - lime juice

-How to make salsa
+How to make Fresh salsa

-Add all the ingredients to a blender or food processor.
+- Add all the ingredients to a blender or food processor.
 Pulse until the salsa is blended to your liking – either chunky, a little chunky or smooth.

-Serve immediately or refrigerate until you’re ready to serve.
+- Serve immediately or refrigerate until you’re ready to serve.

 Should I use a blender or food processor?